thinkst/canarytools-docs/docs/console-settings/notification-channels.md

         required: true
         type: string
         description: The URL of the webhook that we'll post data to
+      - name: headers
+        required: false
+        type: string
+        description: JSON structure of the headers to configure for the webhook.
     response: A JSON structure with result indicator.
   generic_remove:
     name: Remove a Generic Webhook